 Neurodivergent minds have been the driving force behind some of humanity's most groundbreaking innovations and awe-inspiring creations.
 While society has often misunderstood or underestimated the potential of neurodivergent individuals, history tells a different story – one of brilliance, creativity, and remarkable achievements.

-Bill Gates attended Harvard University, enrolled in pre-law and took multiple computer science and mathematics courses, but dropped out to co-found Microsoft; being the chairman, CEO, president and software architect.
-He is now one of the richest people in the world, and was listed in Forbes as the wealthiest person alive for 20 years in a row.
-He is now the fourth-richest person in the world, with a net worth of $113 billion.
+Bill Gates – Dyslexia & ADHD Bill Gates attended Harvard University, enrolled in pre-law and took multiple computer science and mathematics courses, but dropped out to co-found Microsoft, being the chairman, CEO, president and software architect.
+He is now one of the richest people in the world and was listed in Forbes as the wealthiest person alive for 20 years in a row.
+He is now the fourth-richest person in the world, with a net worth of $145 billion. | |

-Emma Watson is a successful actress, best known amongst works like Harry Potter, Little Women, The Perks of Being a Wallflower, and Beauty and the Beast.
+Emma Watson – ADHD A successful actress best known for works like Harry Potter, Little Women, and Beauty and the Beast.
 She has won multiple awards for her work, including the MTV Movie Awards and The Young Artist Award.
-She is also an activist for women’s rights, appointed as the UN ambassador and an advisor on G7 foreign policy.
-She was named by Time amongst the 100 most influential people in the world.
-She also has a degree from both Oxford and Brown University.
+She is also an activist for women’s rights, a UN ambassador and an advisor on G7 foreign policy.
+Time named her among the 100 most influential people in the world.
+She also has a degree from both Oxford and Brown University. | |

-Steve Jobs originally began his career as a technician, before developing the Apple enterprise.
+Steve Jobs – Dyslexia Steve Jobs originally began his career as a technician before developing the Apple enterprise.
 He was diagnosed with dyslexia and struggled severely in school, dropping out of college, arguing that mainstream education lacked practical application.
-Throughout his life, he remained an advocate for breaking away from conventional forms of learning and practice; ‘you can’t connect the dots looking forward, you can only connect them looking backwards.’
+Throughout his life, he advocated for breaking away from conventional learning and practice; ‘you can’t connect the dots looking forward, you can only connect them looking backward.’ | |

-He displayed an early talent for computers and entrepreneurship, creating and selling his first video game at age 12.
-Studied in University of Pennsylvania, where he earned degrees in economics and physics.
-Co-founded X, PayPal, SpaceX, and became CEO of Tesla, The Boring Company, Neuralink, and xAI.
+Elon Musk - Asperger's He displayed an early talent for computers and entrepreneurship, creating and selling his first video game at age 12.
+He studied at the University of Pennsylvania, earning degrees in economics and physics.
+Co-founded X, PayPal, and SpaceX and became CEO of Tesla, The Boring Company, Neuralink, and xAI.
 Musk is known for his ambitious goals, innovative thinking, and controversial public statements.
-As of June 2024, he is one of the wealthiest people in the world, with Forbes estimating his net worth at $214 billion.
+As of June 2024, he is one of the wealthiest people in the world, with Forbes estimating his net worth at $214 billion. | |

 The Benefits of Neurodiversity